-Upon being elected by your club and registered by a leader, you will receive your username, password and the information needed to complete the process.
+Upon being elected by your club and registered by an authorized 4-H leader or staff person, you will receive an email containing your username, password and the information needed to complete the process.
 Follow the step by step instructions and don’t hesitate to call if you require assistance.

 IMPORTANT: Until they have been successfully screened, non-certified leaders or volunteers must always have a screened leader present when they are working with 4-H members or in any other position of trust.
 A position of trust includes mentoring youth; having responsibility and/or authority for any financial matters or business activities; making any decisions on behalf of members, leaders, and families; and/or being perceived to be in a position of power.

 For more information please contact the Leader Screening Coordinator at:

 4-H Council of Alberta c/o Leader Screening Committee

 Leader Screening Frequently Asked Questions